 Once they had gone up and back down the extra bit of route, they rested the machine in the Piazza del Teatro, giving onlookers the perfect photo opportunity.
 Here you can see the red pulsing sphere in the middle of the tower representing Saint Rose’s heart.

 The final part of the journey seems the hardest, because the men have to carry the machine quickly up hill to the Church of Saint Rose.
 Here it is disappearing among the houses on its way:

 The tower is then left at the top of the hill, and later on at night there is a firework display to celebrate Saint Rose.
 The following day there is also a big fair in the town, with market stalls selling everything from spices and sweets to jewellery and ornaments.

-If you can organise your holiday around the same time as this festival, it is a unique insight into a fascinating tradition.
+If you can organise your holiday around the same time as this festival, it is an interesting insight into this unique tradition.
 There are many things to do in and around Viterbo too.
 For more on Saint Rose and her town see my post here.
-Enjoy darlings X